CAIDA/watchtower-sentry/README.md

 ##### Historical values

-graphite-beacon supports "historical" values for a rule.
+watchtower-sentry supports "historical" values for a rule.
 For example you may want to get warning when CPU usage is greater than 150% of normal usage:

     "warning: > historical * 1.5"